crashwire1/Python-Projects/README.md

 3. **`Metamap.py`** 🌐
    Combines the output of Nmap scans with Metasploit module searches, automatically matching discovered vulnerabilities to available exploits.

+4. **`Sniffl.py`** 📡
+   A simple program that sniffs WiFi beacon and probe requests, helping you identify nearby wireless networks and devices broadcasting for connections.
 ---

 ## 🚀 Getting Started